 The menu will only appear if a user's iPhone is signed in with the same Apple ID that they used to sign up for the Apple Developer Program registered has.
 In future versions of iOS, Apple says this menu will be the only way to enable developer betas, as the profiles will no longer work.
-This change will prevent iPhone users who are not enrolled in the $99-a-year Apple Developer Program from being able to install the iOS 17 developer beta for free when it is released at WWDC in June.
-Until now, anyone could install the iOS developer betas for free by downloading the profiles from sites like BetaProfiles.dev.
-Apple has already cracked down on sites distributing developer betas over the past year.
-BetaProfiles.com was shut down in August to avoid a "litigation with Apple," while Apple lawyers served Twitter DMCA notices for more than a dozen tweets that contained links to IPSW.dev.
+This change prevents iPhone users who are not enrolled in the Apple Developer Program for €99 a year from installing the iOS 17 developer beta for free when it is released at WWDC in June.
+Until now, anyone could install the iOS developer betas for free by downloading the profiles from websites like BetaProfiles.dev.
+Apple already cracked down on websites that distribute developer betas last year.
+BetaProfiles.com was shut down in August to "avoid a legal battle with Apple," while Apple lawyers served Twitter with DMCA notices for more than a dozen tweets that contained links to IPSW.dev.

 Apple Developer Beta Terms of Service: Sharing profiles has always been prohibited